2/18/2025

 Senior Vice President and Chief Financial Officer

-Yep, thanks Ruben.
-No, I think I would put it down down to general prudence.
-There's nothing really changed in China.
-But we did see we had a down year, our third down year in 25 in 25 years, and we just thought it would be prudent to assume flat and that would de-risk the guys for everybody.
+Yep.
+Thanks, Ruben.
+No, I think I would put it down to general prudence.
+There's nothing really changed. in China, but we did see we had a down year, our third down year in 25 years, and we just thought it would be prudent to assume flatten that would de-risk the guys for everybody.

 speaker